waynerv/dotfiles/README.md

     git reset --hard
     ```

-9. install asdf packages:
+8. install asdf packages:

     ```bash
     cd ~
-    for plug in {golang,python,nodejs}; do asdf plugin add $plug; done asdf install
+    for plug in {golang,python,nodejs,rust}; do asdf plugin add $plug; done asdf install
     ```

-10. import configuration file of iterm2 and raycast.
+9. import configuration file of iterm2 and raycast.

 ## How to backup